Ghini/ghini.desktop/doc/imex.rst

 .. admonition:: current_snapshot(client_id)
    :class: toggle

-      Create a ``pocket.db`` snapshot of the database, and send it to the client.
-This may take time.
+      Check that the current ``pocket.db`` snapshot of the database is up to date, and send it to the requesting client.
+If the snapshot is not up to date, open a pop-up on the server and request permission for updating it.
+The operator at the ghini.desktop end may choose not to have the snapshot updated, in which case the operation will abort also on the client side.

 .. admonition:: update_from_pocket(client_id, content)
    :class: toggle

-      Update the ghini database with the content.
+      Update the ghini database with the content from the ghini.pocket client.
 Content does not include pictures, which are sent separately, one per request.

 .. admonition:: add_picture(client_id, name, base64)
    :class: toggle